tanvirstreame/single-channel-queue-simulation-problems/README.md

-Single channel queue simulation problems was a class project,written in python.
+Single channel queue simulation problems was a class project.